GRANT — Define access privileges.

 - One that grants system privileges

-In EDB Postgres Advanced Server, the concept of users and groups has been unified into a single type of entity called a role.
+In EDB Postgres Advanced Server, the concept of users and groups was unified into a single type of entity called a role.
 In this context, a user is a role that has the

-LOGIN attribute – the role may be used to create a session and connect to an application.
-A group is a role that does not have the
+LOGIN attribute.
+The role can be used to create a session and connect to an application.
+A group is a role that doesn't have the

-LOGIN attribute – the role may not be used to create a session or connect to an application.
+LOGIN attribute.
+You can't use the role to create a session or connect to an application.

-A role may be a member of one or more other roles, so the traditional concept of users belonging to groups is still valid.
-However, with the generalization of users and groups, users may “belong” to users, groups may “belong” to groups, and groups may “belong” to users, forming a general multi-level hierarchy of roles.
-User names and group names share the same namespace therefore it is not necessary to distinguish whether a grantee is a user or a group in the
+A role can be a member of one or more other roles, so the traditional concept of users belonging to groups is still valid.
+However, with the generalization of users and groups, users can “belong” to users, groups can “belong” to groups, and groups can “belong” to users, forming a general multi-level hierarchy of roles.
+User names and group names share the same namespace.
+Therefore, you don't need to specify whether a grantee is a user or a group in the

 This variant of the

 GRANT command gives specific privileges on a database object to a role.
 These privileges are added to those already granted, if any.